 How does server overload affect sitemap indexing?

 Server overload can happen during spikes in traffic, hindering the ability of search engine bots to fetch your sitemap.
-This can lead to delays in indexing your new blog posts and ultimately affect your site’s visibility.
+This can lead to delays in indexing your new blog posts, ultimately affecting your site’s visibility.

 What are the best tools for monitoring server performance?

 Tools like StatusCake and Pingdom can help monitor server performance and network connectivity.
-They provide real-time insights, allowing you to identify outages or performance issues quickly.
+They provide real-time insights, enabling you to identify outages or performance issues quickly.

 How can Google Search Console help with sitemap errors?